-The Bitterroot Restoration Committee is involved with the following projects.
+The Bitterroot Forest Collaborative is involved with the following projects.

 After evaluating the Three Saddles Environmental Assessment, the committee reached consensus on many vegetative treatments that seemed to conform to the MFRC restoration principles.
 These included, developing and maintaining large pine and larch and re-introducing fire.
 The group also supported decommissioning old logging roads that are no longer in use.
 The forest issued its final decision in the late summer, and the subcommittee is looking at possible monitoring opportunities.